Piggy French

 Georgina "Piggy" March (née French, born 12 August 1980) is a British equestrian sportswoman who competes in eventing.
 She won the 2019 Badminton Horse Trials and 2022 Burghley Horse Trials on Vanir Kamira, and finished second at the 2011 Badminton Horse Trials and the 2017 Burghley Horse Trials.
-She won Individual silver at the 2009 European Championships and a team gold at the 2018 World Equestrian Games.
+She won Individual silver at the 2009 and 2021 European Championships and a team gold at the 2018 World Equestrian Games.
 She earned selection for the 2012 Olympic Games, but was forced to withdraw due to an injury to her horse, DHI Topper W. She was also selected for Tokyo 2020 Olympics, as a reserve; however, her owners did not want the horse to travel, Brookfield Inocent, if it was not to compete.

 Early life

 French is from North Elmham in Norfolk.
-She gained her nickname early on when visited by her sisters in hospital who noted a resemblance to Piglet from the Winnie-the-Pooh stories.
-Her mother Kate and sister Nini also compete in eventing.
+She gained her nickname early on when her sisters visited her in hospital and thought she looked like Piglet from the Winnie-the-Pooh stories.